deejaygraham/deejaygraham.github.io/_posts/2019-05-20-rc-microbit.md

 ```

-Helpful in debugging the remote titling, and in making sure the remote and the bitbot were in sync, I made sure
+Helpful in debugging the tilting directions and thresholds, and in making sure the remote and the bitbot were in sync, I made sure
-that both displayed icons corresponding to the command they were sending or receiving.
+that both units displayed icons corresponding to the command they were sending or receiving.
 Arrows for each direction and a square for stop.